nlml/nlml.github.io/_posts/2018-06-25-getting-champion-coordinates-from-the-lol-minimap.md

 ## The Problem

-In the deep learning literature, the type of problem that involves looking at /images and locating or tracking objects in that image is generally referred to as *object detection*, or *tracking*.
+In the deep learning literature, the type of problem that involves looking at images and locating or tracking objects in that image is generally referred to as *object detection*, or *tracking*.

 On the surface, our particular minimap problem appears as though it could be easily solved with detection models such as [YOLO](https://arxiv.org/abs/1804.02767) or [SSD](https://arxiv.org/abs/1512.02325).
 We would just need to label a large dataset of minimap crops with the positions of each champion, and then pass this dataset to one of these algorithms.